 - Complex Interventions

-My work draws on behavioural psychology and implementation science to conduct policy-oriented evaluations of complex health interventions that aim to optimize care.
-Specifically, I am interested in systematically developing and evaluation initiatives that aim to improve quality of care.
+My program of work draws on behavioural psychology and implementation science to design and evaluate interventions that address complex problems.
 To achieve this, my team examines the process and mechanisms of change, as well as the contextual factors that characterize success (and failure).
 This approach provides insights into what works best, for whom, and in what circumstance and helps to inform opportunities to scale up successful solutions across the system.